WessTorn/HnsMatchSystem/README_ENG.md

     At the end of the rounds (14), the team with the higher timer wins.

+- Match - Wintime mode

+    Teams are given a certain amount of time (15).
+    The team that plays for the terrorists has their time taken away.
+    The team that runs out of time wins.

 ## Plugins
 - HnsMatchSystem.sma - Main mod plugin
 - HnsMatchStats.sma - Mix statistics plugin
+- HnsMatchPlayerInfo.sma - Hud player info
 - HnsMatchSql.sma - Plugin for interacting with the database
 - HnsMatchPts.sma - Plugin for PTS (does not work without Sql plugin)
 - HnsMatchOwnage.sma - Plugin for calculating Ownage (does not work without Sql plugin)